how-to-open-science/knowledge-base/docs/community/contact.md

+title: Establishing contact

+# How can I find out what's going on in the open science world?

 **The Open Science community is a vibrant, friendly and collaborative group** of people working together to improve psychological science.
 Many discussions take place in the open, and there is always a lot going on.
 How can we keep up with the latest developments?

 ## Social media